jos1977/numerai_statistics/README.md

 The statistics retrieval is based on C# project and makes use of the GraphiQl endpoints provided by Numerai.

+## Screenshots
+If you want to have a quick peek on what kind of pages there are available check out this [page](https://github.com/jos1977/numerai_statistics/tree/main/documentation/screenshots.md):
 ## Hardware Requirements and Installation
 The PowerBI Desktop requirements are : Windows or Mac hardware, 8Gb should be sufficient for this report PowerBI Desktop download link is [here](https://aka.ms/pbiSingleInstaller)